 - Experience.
-Mayo Clinic doctors are skilled in the use of the robotic system for performing surgery to correct problems of women's reproductive (gynecologic) organs.
+Mayo Clinic doctors are skilled in the use of the robotic system for performing surgery to correct problems of women's reproductive (gynecological) organs.

 - Expertise.
 Doctors at Mayo Clinic use the latest research results to provide the best treatments for women's reproductive organ disorders.

 - Team approach.
-Integrated teams of doctors who treat uterine fibroids include gynecologists, gynecologic surgeons and other specialists who can recommend the most appropriate treatment for you.
+Integrated teams of doctors who treat uterine fibroids include gynecologists, gynecological surgeons and other specialists who can recommend the most appropriate treatment for you.

 Expertise and rankings

 Mayo Clinic in Rochester, Minn., ranks No. 1 for gynecology in the U.S. News & World Report Best Hospitals rankings.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: